themeteorchef/building-a-markdown-editor/building-a-markdown-editor.md

 You may be wondering why we don't just set the value of our editor and our preview with template helpers.
 Fair question!

-On the editor side, we don't want to do this because it would be like sitting in a chair and having someone constantly pull it out from under us.
+On the editor side, we don't want to do this because it would be like sitting in a chair and having someone constantly pulling it out from under us.
 Think about it.
 If the value of our editor is equal to whatever is in the database, when the database updates (on every `keyup` event), we're resetting the contents of the editor.
 The problem with this arises around cursor position.
 We find that a few edits are fine, but so many cause the cursor to jump to the end of the editor or even the start.
 Weird!

 On the preview side, this is more of a "less is more" type of setup.
 Again, because we're updating our database on each `keyup` event, it could get pretty gnarly if we were also _reading_ that on each keyup event.
-It's not the end of the world, but it's also not necessary to constantly poll the database because we know our preview is based on whatever is in our editor (which synced with the database).
+It's not the end of the world, but it's also not necessary to constantly poll the database because we know our preview is based on whatever is in our editor (which is synced with the database).
 Make sense?

 To help us solve this, we've created a little helper function called `initEditor()` that we can call in our `editor` template's `onRendered` callback: